Hayward ties career high with 39 as Celtics top Cavs 119-113

 TIP-INS

 Celtics: C Enes Kanter (bruised left knee) missed his fifth straight game.
-Coach Brad Stevens said Kanter “really wants to play, but our medical staff doesn’t feel like he’s ready yet.” .
-F Jaylen Brown (illness) worked out in Boston and could join the team in Charlotte.
+Stevens said Kanter “really wants to play, but our medical staff doesn’t feel like he’s ready yet.” … F Jaylen Brown (illness) worked out in Boston and could join the team in time for Thursday’s game at Charlotte.
 He has not played since Oct.
 26 at New York, sitting out three games in a row.

 UP NEXT